LIST OF PORTFOLIOS

 Am I dreaming while awake?
 Are we sleeping while walking through life?

-This portfolio and the images within exploring my subconscious mind and how I reassemble reality into a different narrative.
-Familiar yet strange and new.
+In this portfolio of photographs, I wander the deep unconscious details of my mind and reassemble reality into different narratives.
+Familiar, yet strange and vibrantly new.

 What did Boston look like in the early days of the Covid 19 pandemic?
 Under self-isolation, the city was locked-down pretty tight with a few exceptions.
 Most of the people I passed were using face masks but I was somewhat surprised at how a fair number of people flaunted the recommendations of health care professionals.
 Mental illnesses aside, arrogance and self-centered attitudes continue to exist.
 Maybe Darwin's theories will take its toll but unfortunately, it will also take the innocent and vulnerable as well.